nnsense/ipa-cli/README.md

 dns - Search and DELETE DNS entries.
 This is using the `--del-all` switch, which deletes both direct and reverse entries matching the search. otp - Search and DELETE OTPs

-Target can be "\*" for a cpmplete cleanup, or a specific object group, ie to delete all users create in 2019:
 ```
 ipa-cli user find "bowie" --cleanup
 ipa-cli user find "bowie" --cleanup --disable
 ipa-cli user find "172.31" --cleanup
 ```

-Being based on "find", find's output can be used first to check what cleanup will delete/disable.
+Being based on "find", find's output can be used first to check what clean up will delete/disable.

 **CREATE**

-Creaete a new user. --password is optional, see the config file to set this field (default: 'ChangeMeSoon') A group the user will be member of can be defined with --group (-g).
-OTP creation is mandatory, the uri of the user's OTP will be displayed at the end of the creation, copy and paste the provided uri into a browser to show th QR code.
+Create a new user. --password is optional, see the config file to set this field (default: 'ChangeMeSoon') A group the user will be member of can be defined with --group (-g).
+OTP creation is mandatory, the uri of the user's OTP will be displayed at the end of the creation, copy and paste the secret from the URI provided to show the QR code for your auth app.
 ```
 > ipa-cli user create 'dbowie' -n 'David' -s 'Bowie' -g 'prod-users' 'more-groups'
 ```